 I’d built a few things for her before and knew her style.
 I thought about doing a kind of shoji or bi-fold door set, but I really wanted there to be a fun and pretty pattern on the outside that faces her living room.
 I’ve done mosaic designs and patterns like on my DIY Herringbone Barn Door Console and other wood mosaic art pieces.
-BUT, I knew all that lumber would be expensive and heavy.
+But, I knew all that lumber would be expensive and heavy.
 I had just really started getting comfortable with my router doing house projects, and I wondered if I could make a pattern in plywood to mimic the look of a mosaic.
-I had never seen anything like that done before, so I tested on a small piece of plywood and then pitched the idea to my customer, and she loved it!
+I had never seen anything like that done before, so I tested it on a small piece of plywood and then pitched the idea to my customer, and she loved it!
 So I decided to be brave and just go for it.

 How to Make a Patterned Mosaic Door with a Router